 Free Lyon Walking Tour: a two-hour Itinerary organised by a local

 We arrived by train at Pardieu station where we started our Lyon walking tour.
 From the start, we could see the Basilique de Fourviere that dominates the city perched on its hill.
 We walked around town with the objective to reach it.
-Like so many European cities, it’s full of beautiful buildings that could all be considered as monuments.
+Like so many European cities, it’s full of beautiful buildings that could all be considered monuments.
 No doubt why it is listed as a UNESCO site.
-We went to Place Bellecour, the Bonaparte bridge and finally arrived in the Vieux Lyon, at the bottom of the hill we were aiming for.
+We went to Place Bellecour (1), the Bonaparte bridge (2) and finally arrived in the Vieux Lyon, at the bottom of the hill we were aiming for.
 In the Vieux Lyon, you cannot miss the Cathedral Saint-Jean (3).

 Have you been to Lyon?
 Did you do a walking tour?
 Share your recommendations in the comments below!

 If you’re looking for a romantic, luxurious escape, have a look at accommodations in Le Vieux Lyon.
 If you’re after a cheaper option in a lively area, I recommend booking in the Presqu’ile côté Terreaux / Pentes de la Croix Rousse.
 Click here to view hotels in Lyon*

 Where is Lyon?

 Lyon is in the south-east of France, not too far from the Alps and not too far from the Mediterranean coast.
 There’s a hi-speed train going from Paris to Lyon in only two hours which makes it possible to explore Lyon as a day trip from Paris.

 The region around Lyon, the Rhone Valley, is famous for its wineries.
 A visit outside the city is also an opportunity to see some typical villages.
 Wine lovers can join a tour from Lyon* (and enjoy the wines – no need to drive!) or, if you are limited by time, join a wine tasting class in the heart of the city*.